matt-garman/mcu-relay-controller/README.md

 ```

-## Code Overview
+## Code Repo Organization

 Two source files constitute the core of the project:

-- mcu-relay-controller-iface.h - this defines teh hardware-abstracted
+- `mcu-relay-controller-iface.h`: this defines teh hardware-abstracted
   interface for the project; it is essentially a high-level collection of
   hardware-independent functions (and macros) which can be used to build a
   microcontroller-driven relay circuit
-- mcu-relay-controller.c - this defines the main() function, and uses the
+- `mcu-relay-controller.c`: this defines the main() function, and uses the
   interfaces defined in the above h file

 For each supported microcontroller, there is a corresponding .c and .h file in
 the `hardware-details` folder.

+The `images` folder has prebuild files, ready to be flashed to an
+MCU.

 ## Supported Hardware